-There are lots of things go into wood reclaiming and preparing it to be installed in your home.
+There are lots of things that go into wood reclaiming and preparing it to be installed in your home.
 One of the essential parts of the process is cleaning the wood.

 Two Main Reasons to Clean Reclaimed Wood